Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Performance Evaluation

 \subsubsection{Target Subjects and Sample Sets}

 To facilitate an insightful evaluation, we focus on three representative subject categories, including humans, animals, and buildings.
-For all categories, we select three specific target subjects and use their detailed descriptions as the prompt texts.
+For every category, we randomly select ten target subjects and use their detailed descriptions as the prompt texts.
 In G-KA, the cloud-GAI generates $50$ images for each subject's prompt text given different initial seeds.
-Among them, $N_{\rCG}=40$ are used as the sample set $\cS_{\rCG}$, and the remaining $10$ are used to test the alignment scores.
+Among them, $N_{\rCG}=40$ are used as the sample set $\cS_{\rCG}$, and the remaining $10$ are used to test the consistency scores.
 To obtain the latent sample set $\cS_{\rEG}$ for T-KA, we use the edge-GAI model to generate $N_{\rEG}=100$ latents given different initial seeds.
-Additionally, a separate set of $30$ latents is generated to test the alignment scores as well as the transmission performance.
+Additionally, a separate set of $30$ latents is generated to test the consistency scores as well as the transmission performance.